trivexum/trivexum.github.io/README.md

-# ProjectPortico
+# TRIVEXUM

-Welcome to ProjectPortico, a showcase of my web and full-stack development projects.
+Welcome to TRIVEXUM, a showcase of my web and full-stack development projects.
 Explore a diverse range of applications that highlight creativity, functionality, and expertise in various technologies.

 ## Projects